jeantimex/ios-swift-collapsible-table-section/README.md

 let nib = UINib(nibName: "TableSectionHeader", bundle: nil) tableView.registerNib(nib, forHeaderFooterViewReuseIdentifier: "TableSectionHeader")
 ```
-personally I don't like having a nibs in my project and if we use `dequeueReusableHeaderFooterViewWithIdentifier`, seems like we must have at least 1 row in that section, but we need to have 0 row!
+personally I don't like having nibs in my project and if we use `dequeueReusableHeaderFooterViewWithIdentifier`, seems like we must have at least 1 row in that section, but we need to have 0 row!

 #### Step 3.
 The UITableViewDelegate  ####